DawidOlszewski/notes/networking/routers.md

 Cental layers of internet are able to uses ipv6, but routers near our home devices are not.
 Therefore there exists `ip tunneling 6in4`.
 Which means sending ipv6 inside ipv4.
 On the path exists a device called `tunnel broker` which decapsulates ipv4 and resend its content which is packet with ipv6.

+# ping
+if intermediate router doesn't know where to send ping packet, it sends `Destination host unreachable` packet to sender